Vegan Wild Rice Soup is easy to make in the Instant Pot pressure cooker. It’s creamy and comforting while being dairy-free, gluten-free, and oil-free.

 Add the uncooked wild rice, soaked dried chickpeas (garbanzo beans), vegetable broth or water, and some seasonings.

-Close the lid and set the manual function for 25 minutes.
+Close the lid and set the manual function (pressure cook) for 25 minutes.

 Add the cashew cream, salt and pepper, to taste, and enjoy your Vegan Wild Rice Soup!